What is Limited Liability?

 What is limited liability? – the exposure financially that a shareholder remains liable for the debts of the company.

-For this, therefore, to happen, the business remains required to have been incorporated at Companies House attaining then the status of:-
+For this, therefore, the business remains required to have been incorporated at Companies House, attaining then the status of:-

 - Private limited company (LTD);